Pediatric Cardiac Anesthesia Fellowship Program

 Research

 Clinical research during this limited time fellowship year is beyond the scope and not mandatory.
 Motivated fellows may choose to participate in current ongoing projects.
-However, Fellows are encouraged to complete a scholarly academic project (clinical case report, PBLD) worth presenting at departmental grand rounds or a national meeting.
+However, Fellows are encouraged to complete a scholarly academic project (clinical case report, PBLD) and submit to a national meeting such as CCAS or SPA.
+Attendance to present is supported by the division.

 Benefits